sebapersson/petab_sciml/docs/src/format.md

 Valid `targetId`'s for a neural network output are:

 - A non-estimated model parameter.
-- A specie's initial value (referenced by the specie's Id).
-In this case, any other specie initialization is overridden.
+- A species' initial value (referenced by the species' Id).
+In this case, any other species initialization is overridden.

 #### Condition and Hybridization Tables